PSU-Population-Research-Center/census_reald/sos/prc_for_osos_v02_readme.txt

 Contact
 ------------------------------------------------------------------------------------------

-This dataset was produced under interagency agreements with the Oregon Secretary of State
+This dataset was produced under bilateral interagency agreements with Portland State
-	and the Oregon Health Authority.
+	University, Oregon Secretary of State, and Oregon Health Authority.

 For further information, please contact the Population Research Center: www.pdx.edu/prc
 	or askprc@pdx.edu